-Regular attendance is mandatory for your success in this course.
-Students are expected to bring their handouts and calculator to class.
-This course will require that you spend about 6 hours per week outside of class to review material and complete homework and projects.
+This course will require that you spend about six hours a week outside of class to review material and work on homework.
 Students will receive homework assignments each class meeting.
 Students are expected to do the assignments in preparation for discussion during the next class meeting.

-The best way of contacting me is through Elearn, https://elearn.ws.edu, which I will use to communicate with you at times.
+he best way of emailing me is through Elearn, https://elearn.ws.edu, which I will use to communicate with you at times.
 You may also use jill.romines@ws.edu.